whyk0426/Map_Merging/README.md

 ## Algorithm

 ## How to customize
-The Merge Map ROS2 pkg can be customized and launched in your own
+The Merge Map ROS2 pkg can be customized and launched in your own `launch.py` file by adding the following code block.
+You can update `/yourMapName1` and `/youtMapName2` topics according to yoour project.
 ```python
 Node(
             package='merge_map',